 It has been said that college is a “four-year honeymoon followed by a lifetime of marriage.”
 This means that your college experience will affect you, follow you, and be a part of your identity the rest of your life.
 It is probably a good idea to go on a “date” before you commit.
-There are probably 1 million trigabytes of campus visit recommendations on the internet, so I’ll condense it for you.
+There are probably 1 million gigabytes of recommendations for college visits on the internet, so I’ll condense it for you.

 Before we start talking about on-campus visits, I want to address the College Selection process because if you use the process properly, you will reduce the time, effort, and expense of on-campus visits.
 I use the acronym FLASH to help us step through the Selection process:

 Financial – This should be first on the list.
 You have to determine if an individual college is financially feasible.
 I have written volumes on this, so I’ll cut to the chase… there is no college in the country worth more than you can afford.
 If you have to take loans, if the total is above the cost of a full-sized car (about $40,000), it is not worth it.
 People will debate me on this, so send your emails to the address at the end of the article.

 Location – A lot of factors go into location – part of the country, distance from home, proximity to family, etc., but there is no single criterion.
 You have to figure this out for yourself and as a family, but it is the second highest priority to consider.

 Academics – This has two parts: 1) Your Academics – i.e., your qualifications for admissions and scholarships based on courses you have in high school, your grades, and your test scores, 2) College Academics – does the college offer the major or opportunities you are seeking, and does the college offer enough different fields that you can change your major without changing your college.
 Also, if you want to go to medical school, you probably shouldn’t seek a Bible college.